 How does the area model facilitate the multiplication of fractions?

-How do you get the numbers in the boxes?
+How did you determine the numbers in the boxes?

 QUESTIONING